Velvet Crush

-Velvet Crush is an American power pop band from Providence, Rhode Island, United States, that achieved prominence in indie-rock circles in the early- and mid-1990s.
-The band broke up in 1996 but re-formed in 1998 and have continued to record, releasing their most recent album in 2004.
+Velvet Crush is an American power pop band from Providence, Rhode Island, United States, that achieved prominence in indie-rock circles in the 1990s.
 Vocalist/bassist Paul Chastain and drummer Ric Menck are the band's core members, having previously worked together as Choo Choo Train, Bag-O-Shells, and The Springfields, and they share singing and songwriting duties.
-Guitarist Jeffrey Underhill (of Honeybunch) played on the band's first three albums, In the Presence of Greatness, Teenage Symphonies to God, and Heavy Changes.
+Guitarist Jeffrey Underhill (of Honeybunch) played on the band's first three albums: In the Presence of Greatness (1991), Teenage Symphonies to God (1994), and Heavy Changes (1998).
+The lineup became a quartet when Peter Phillips (of Six Finger Satellite) joined as second guitarist for Heavy Changes.
+Both Underhill and Phillips left the band afterwards, although the latter appeared on the demo tracks for Free Expression (1999).
+After the releases of Soft Sounds (2002) and Stereo Blues (2004), the band went on a semi-hiatus.
+They reformed in 2019, although the band focused on live shows and reissues from that point on.
 In the Presence of Greatness was produced by Matthew Sweet, while the second and third albums were produced by Mitch Easter.